-National forensics board suspends D.C. crime lab’s accreditation, halting analysis of crime evidence, city says
+National forensics board suspends D.C. crime lab’s accreditation, halting analysis of evidence, city says

 DFS, an independent city agency, operates out of a $220 million facility in Southwest Washington that opened in 2012 and was hailed as the city’s first independent lab, not associated with the city’s prosecutors.

-The suspension means the District’s police department, federal and local prosecutors, as well as the city’s medical examiner, will have to contract with outside labs to process evidence.
+The suspension means the District’s police department, federal and local prosecutors, and the city’s medical examiner will have to contract with outside labs to process evidence.

 Chris Geldart, the deputy mayor for public safety and justice, said the national board was also considering pulling the lab’s accreditation as part of a “possible accreditation withdrawal.”